MrBMueller/playsmf/README.md

 ![console screen shot](./img/Img1.png)

-playsmf is a small, lean and generic Windows32 commandline standard midi file (SMF) player with specific features such as:
+playsmf is a lightweight Windows32 commandline standard midi file (SMF) player with specific features such as:

 - intrinsic realtime player flow control using jump/branch commands in combination with target address labels (primarily used for loops)
 - realtime midi controlled jumps (interrupts) in combination with target address labels